 Wildlife in the park includes: humpback whales, green marine iguanas, bottle nosed and common dolphins, Olive Ridley and Hawksbill turtles, corals, sponges, anemones, lobsters, trunkfish, frigate birds, brown footed boobies, pelicans, ibises.

-Things To Do in Ballena National Park Costa Rica:
+Things To Do in Ballena National Park, Costa Rica:

 Swim and relax on the large, beautiful beaches.

 Walk to the Whale Tail.
 I tried to do this one night and stepped on a bee early on the journey.
 I had to turn around as I couldn't step on my foot.
 Make sure to check the tide schedule as it can be dangerous in high tide.

 Snorkel & Surf